-Created in 1981, the long held mission of the Victim Services Division of the Austin Police Department is to respond to crime victim's psychological and emotional needs.
+Created in 1981, the long held mission of the Victim Services Division of the Austin Police Department is to respond to crime victims' psychological and emotional needs.
 This is achieved through crisis intervention, counseling, advocacy, education, information and referrals for victims of crime and trauma, individuals with mental illness, witnesses and communities.
-In addition to these primary responsibilities, the Division provides assistance to criminal justice personnel, the community and other non-crime situations.
+In addition to these primary responsibilities, the Division provides assistance to criminal justice personnel and the community.
 The overall mission is to positively impact the quality of life for the citizens of Austin.
 Austin has grown immensely since 1981.
-Still, Victim Services remains the door way through which many victims, survivors, families and neighborhoods experiencing crime and trauma first receive any social services.
-In 2010, Victim Services had over 19,000 contacts with victims and survivors.
+Still, Victim Services remains the doorway through which many victims, survivors, families and neighborhoods experiencing crime and trauma first receive any social services.
+In 2010, Victim Services had over 19,000 contacts with victims, witnesses and survivors.

 Victim Services is Structured to Meet the Needs of the Austin Police Department There are two major components to the service offered by the division, crisis (on-scene) response and investigative support and follow up.
-This is accomplished through the work of three functional units, Crisis Response Team, Domestic Violence Unit and Violent Crimes Against Persons Investigations Unit.
+This is accomplished through the work of three functional units, Crisis Response Team, Domestic Violence Unit and Violent Crimes Against Persons Unit.

-On-Scene Crisis Response Team (Crisis Response Team)
+On-Scene Crisis Response Team (Crisis Team)

-Crisis response provides mental health and practical intervention as close to the time of the event as possible.
+The Crisis Response Team provides mental health and practical intervention as close to the time of the event as possible.
 This intervention may include crisis counseling and stabilization, justice support, personal advocacy, emergency placement in shelter or protective services, and information and referrals to other helpful service providers.
-Crisis Response is provided all day, every day and requires the combined efforts of full time staff and volunteers.
-To accomplish this round the clock service Crisis Team employs ten full time counselors.
+Crisis Team services are provided all day, every day and require the combined efforts of full time staff and volunteers.
+To accomplish this round the clock service, Crisis Team employs ten full time counselors.

 Most frequently, Crisis Team is requested to respond to victims of domestic violence.
 After a briefing from the officer on scene, the counselors speak with the victim to obtain an understanding of their needs.
 At this point, their mental health experience and training really becomes crucial.
-Many of these victims have been caught up in the cycle of violence and control, leading them to believe that they are not able to proceed in life without the involvement of their abuser.
-Many have lost sight of any options other than to stay in the abusive relationship and hope it changes for the better.
-Counselors help the victim explore alternatives, giving preference to their personal safety and the safety and welfare of their children, if any.
+Many of these victims have lost sight of any options other than to stay in the abusive relationship and hope it changes for the better.
+Counselors help the victim explore alternatives, giving priority to their personal safety and the safety and welfare of their children, if any.
 Crisis Team responds to victims of numerous other crime types including child and elder abuse and neglect, sexual assault, robbery, kidnapping, homicide, and assault.
-All crime scenes are different; each victim has different needs.

-Crisis team counselors depend on their well-honed assessment skills to provide the best possible service.
+Crisis Team counselors depend on their well-honed assessment skills to provide the best possible services.

-Though Crisis Team is devoted to working with victims and witnesses of crime, they are available to respond to requests from any emergency service of the city.
+Though Crisis Team is devoted to working with victims and witnesses of crime, they are also available to respond to requests from any emergency service of the city.
 When Austin Fire Department or Emergency Medical Services encounter individuals needing mental health support or advocacy services, they are free to contact Crisis Team for immediate response.